A Jedi's Fight - A Star Wars Fan Fiction Story

 He sounded unhappy and Luke felt the turmoil in the young man's mind.
 He walked over to the young padawan and placed his hand on Ian's shoulder.

 "Let's take a seat on those couches, Ian.
 You and I need to talk together, for ever since Toallin has revealed, rather bluntly I must say, that you're in love with Liane, you're avoiding me.
-Let me tell you frankly; I blame neither you nor Liane for your feelings for each other.
+Let me tell you frankly; I blame neither you nor Liane for the feelings you have for each other.
 That you're in love with Liane didn't come as a surprise to me.
 I have seen your concern and undisguised affection for her when we brought her to Mon Mothma's secret residence."

 Ian blushed and didn't know how to answer.
 Finally he began to stammer.

 "Master, ...
-Severini ...told that there ...is a special relationship ... between you and Liane.
+Severini ...
+I mean ...
+Liane's mother...told that there ...is a special relationship ... between you and Liane.
 What's ... the meaning ... her words?"

 "Has she, Ian?"
 Luke said and started laughing.